IRedDragonICY/Advanced-Power-Option-Windows/README.md

 Specify USB power settings for the USB hub driver

 ## Hub Selective Suspend Timeout
+This value will be used as idle timeouts for all USB hubs.
+Parameter:

+0-100000 milliseconds (d
 ## Setting IOC on all TDs

 ## USB 3 Link Power Management